reidev275/ReducingDeveloperFriction/slides/index.md

 ***

 <section data-background="#5bc0de">
-If you have two methods and one of them is the constructor you have a function
+If you have a class with two methods and one of them is the constructor you have a function

 **@JackDied**
 </section>